SwanHub/Inscrutable/README.md

 ## Rules / Game Flow

-- player is initially given a sequence of numbers 1 - 9
+- Player is initially given a sequence of numbers 1 - 9

-- cpu scrambles the board using four randomized transformations.
+- CPU scrambles the board using four randomized transformations.

-- The player then has 4 moves to rearrange the pieces correctly.
+- Player then has 4 moves to rearrange the pieces correctly.

 ## ActiveRecord

-- using activerecord, player stats recorded:
+- Using activerecord, player stats recorded:
     * wins
     * losses
     * win_percentage